-Based on standard cone-top 55 metre Butler steel grain bin manufactured for the New Deal farm support programme, the Dymaxion Deployment Unit, or DDU, involved the design of a new curved segmental monocoque roof to provide headroom, and the introduction of windows and a convection ventilation system.
-Promoted originally as a military accomodation module (above) for export to Europe in 1940, before the United States entered the war, the DDU was soon developed into a mass production transportable low cost housing system.
-Erected roof first on a temporary mast at its destination, the fully furnished steel unit was used strapped down to a timber pallet base.
+Based on standard cone-top 55 metre Butler steel grain bin manufactured for the New Deal farm support programme, the Dymaxion Deployment Unit, or DDU, involved the design ol a new curved segmental monocoque roof Io provide headroom, and the introduction of windows and a convection ventilation system.
+Promoted originally as a military accommodation module (above) for export to Europe in 1940, before the United States entered the war, the DDU was soon developed into a mass production transportable low cost housing system.
+Erected roof first on a temporary mast at its destination, the fully furnished steel unit was used strapped down Io a timber pallet base

 (Overleaf).
-Internally (below) the DDU was lined up to roof height and internally divided with canvas curtains.
-Used in some numbers for aircrew transit in the Middle East (right) the all-steel DDUs make a contrast with more conventional United States plywood temporary accomodation, tike these Palace Corporation houses (right, below) for aircraft workers.
+Internally (below) the DDU was lined up Io root height and internally divided with canvas curtains.
+Used in some numbers for aircrew transit in the Middle East (right) the all-steel DDUs make a contrast with more conventional United States plywood temporary accommodation, like these Palace Corporation houses (right, below) lot aircraft workers.